Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 - 💥 Counter-Intrusion Recursive Detection

-Any tampering, reverse engineering, or corporate modification attempts are logged, rejected, or break the ELF's logic by design.
+Any tampering, reverse engineering, or corporate modification attempts are logged, rejected, or break the ELF's/BIN'S logic by design.

 ---